GSA/govt-urls/CONTRIBUTING.md

 ## How to contribute

-To add or remove a domain from the list of known government domains, edit the government-urls-hierarchical-list.txt file.
+Edit the flat [hierarchical](/government-urls-hierarchical-list.txt) file to add or remove a URL from this list of known government URLs that don't end in .gov or .mil.

-The government-urls-alphabetic-list.txt file is a detailed output from our database.
+Don't edit the [alphabetic](/government-urls-alphabetic-list.txt) file, which is a full, detailed report from our database at <http://govt-urls.usa.gov/tematres/vocab/index.php>.